Phone: 0161 214 1500

-Public law proceedings – care proceedings particularly involving child death cases through brain injury, drowning, shaking injuries, other “non- accidental” physical injury, burns and neglect.
-Sexual harm and grooming cases and emotional harm.
-Discharge applications, and contact to children in care applications.
+Public law proceedings – care proceedings particularly involving child death and injury cases.
+Brain injury, drowning, shaking injuries, other “non- accidental” physical injury, burns and neglect.

 Clare is instructed by Local Authorities, parents and Guardians, the Official solicitor and Cafcass Legal and can view a case from all angles to give advice on tactical approach as well as substantive law.

 Clare has experience of many Special Guardianship applications and disputes within the family post placement.
 Foster parent regulatory disputes including the “employment” and financial aspects of the same.
 Complex adoption applications including with a foreign aspect.
 Secure Accommodation Orders and deprivation of liberty applications.

 Private law Child arrangement order applications including shared parenting and removal from the jurisdiction cases and intractable contact disputes including parental alienation cases and cases where mental capacity may be relevant.